ghxu016/plg-depth-basin/README.md

    - **`MatComp_TrP`**: A Python script for comparing two models to analyze the formation of peak ring and the peak shock pressure they experienced.

 ## Additional Notes
-- The **input files** required for analysis are located within the dataset folders.
+- The **input files** required for running models are located within the dataset folders.